 as the 1981 USGS topo map labeled it "Airfield (Abandoned)".

-with two buildings (hangars) northeast of the runway.
+with 2 buildings (hangars) northeast of the runway.

 Aeronautical charts from the late 1990s didn't depict Smithville Airport at all (even as an abandoned airfield).